leileiluoluo/comet/README.md

 ```Bash
 curl -d '{"user_id": "x", "message": "test"}' http://localhost:8080/messages
 ```
-Then the browser user client will receive this message.
+Then the user x you specified will receive the test message.